Count Franz Philipp von Lamberg: Role in the Hungarian Revolution of 1848

 On 25 September 1848, the Viennese Court appointed Lamberg as the military commander and provisional palatine of Hungary.
 The appointment had not been previously signed by the Hungarian minister, so the government deemed it invalid on 27 September.

 Lamberg arrived in Buda on 28 September to get the signature and take his office.
 He wished to meet Prime Minister Count Lajos Battyhány, who had already left to meet Lamberg at an army base, where he intended to sign the appointment.

 While he was crossing the Chain Bridge, an angered mob frustrated by the approaching Croatian army recognised Lamberg, murdered him, mutilated the body and triumphantly carried its pieces around, impaled on scythes.

 Lamberg's death proved a turning point for the revolution, killing all hopes of a peaceful solution.
 It was one of the reasons for King Ferdinand V to dissolve the Diet of Hungary on 4 October 1848 and appoint Count Josip Jelačić von Bužim, Ban of Croatia and leader of the Croatian army as the military and civil governor of Hungary.

 Marriage and issue

-Lamberg married Countess Caroline Hoyos von und zu Stichsenstein (1811–1875) on 19 April 1828 in Vienna.
-She was the daughter of Count John Ernest Hoyos (1779–1859), a wealthy landowner, and Countess Maria Theresia von Schlabrendorf (1781–1862).
+Lamberg married Countess Caroline Hoyos von und zu Stichsenstein on 19 April 1828 in Vienna.
+She was the daughter of Count John Ernest Hoyos (1779–1859), a wealthy landowner, and his wife, Countess Maria Theresia von Schlabrendorf (1781–1862).
 Together, they had seven children: